kaywig15/Project1/README.md

 - As a person in need of a website, I can know how to contact a designer in their contact me page
 - As a site visitor, I can see what projects this person has been working on on the projects tab
 - As a visitor, I can gain a better understanding of the person that this webpage is about

+# Wireframes Saved as draw.io file

+- Please let me know if there is a better way to save these.
+Thank you!